RazecDoesIt/Sudoku_Game-Solver/README.md

 So, this is my first version (possible for a while) of attempting this monstruosity.
 I took this challenge when I started learning Python and it was a nightmare.
-It's still is.
+It still is.
 This code works, it's very fast and not too impossible to read and learn.
 It teached me a lot.

 But what's the difference between this and any other code out there you may ask?
 Well, to be honest with whoever is reading this: none.